How we size your vintage clothing

 How we size and measure your vintage clothes

 The bust measurement is the circumference taken around the fullest bust line.

 We usually measure the front from armhole to armhole and then double it, allowing enough ease for the bust cups where necessary.

 The waist measurement is taken from the narrowest part of the waist whereas our hip measurement is from the fullest part.

-Entire length is from back neck or highest shoulder point to the dress hemline.
+Entire length is from the back neck or the highest shoulder point down to the dress hemline.

 Tops, jackets and coats

-The bust / chest is measured by taking the width of the garment and doubling it.
+The bust or chest is measured by taking the width of the garment and doubling it.
 For example if a shirt measured 22 inch across it would be a 44 inch chest.